thlorenz/scriptie-talkie-embed/README.md

 ### Activate scriptie-talkie

+### browserify

-At this point you will need [browserify](https://github.com/substack/node-browserify) in order to include scriptie-talkie in your bundle.
+It is recommended to use [browserify](https://github.com/substack/node-browserify) in order to include scriptie-talkie in your bundle.

 So lets assume you have a build script that specifies `main.js` as an entry, all you'd need to do there is: